Connecticut Court Records

 The following are the steps involved in a criminal trial in Connecticut:

-• The selection of jury by the prosecuting and defense counsel
+- The selection of the jury by the prosecuting and defense counsel

-• Opening statements by the prosecuting attorney and defense counsels
+- Opening statements by the prosecuting attorney and defense counsel

 How Long Does It Take For a Case to Go to Trial in Connecticut?

 According to the state’s laws, it takes a maximum of 12 months from filing charges or arrest to get a case tried, whichever is earlier.
-Persons in incarceration throughout the pretrial phase have the edge of a shorter waiting time of 8 months.
-If there is no reason for which the court does not set a trial date within 13 months of filing charges or arrests, the court dismisses such cases.
+Persons in incarceration throughout the pretrial phase generally have the advantage of a shorter waiting time of 8 months.
+If there is no reason for the court not to set a trial date within 13 months of filing charges or arrests, the court dismisses such cases.

 What Happens When a Court Case Goes to Trial in Connecticut?

 The Criminal Justice Process in Connecticut comprises a pretrial, major trial, and post-trial phases.
-The pretrial process entails everything that either prepares both parties for a criminal trial or decides against going to trial.
-A not-guilty plea usually precedes a preparation for trial.
+The pretrial process entails everything that prepares both parties for a criminal trial or decides against going to trial.
+A not-guilty plea usually precedes the trial preparation.
 Both parties use the pretrial phase to come up with evidence in favor of their case.
 A decision against going to trial can be because:

-• The prosecutor files in motion to dismiss the charges
+- The prosecutor files a motion to dismiss the charges

 Many cases get closure at this point and never proceed to a trial